 Their pickled walnuts are stocked in all major supermarkets including Tesco, Sainsbury’s, Morrisons, Asda, Waitrose etc… They can also be picked up online in many other countries.

 How to make this Hearty Beef Stew

-Making this hearty beef stew with pickled walnuts and blue stilton dumplings is very easy.
+Making this hearty beef stew and dumplings is very easy.
 Follow these simple steps to a pan loaded with the ultimate winter comfort food:

 - Begin by browning the beef in a large oven-proof casserole pot

 - Next fry the onion, celery, garlic and bacon until soft

 - Stir in the flour and then let the red wine evaporate in the pan